On-line casting has taken over Hollywood! As with all technological “advancements”, it is a good-news-bad-news sort of thing.

 - Actors Access Plus (downloading sides 24/7 and unlimited submissions) $68 a year.
 There is a 20% discount for SAG-AFTRA members if you fill in your membership number at checkout.
 Advice: do not pay the single submission prices of $5 each including a video.
 Most submissions now will require a video attachment, so that adds up fast!
 Just pay for the unlimited version.

 - Unless a CD chooses to sort their submissions in a custom way, they view submissions in randomized alphabetical order EXCEPT that profiles with media are pushed to the top of the list.
-Slateshot is highly recommended for this reason.
+Slateshot is highly recommended for this reason, but remember — it only matters if the CD is one who does not sort their submission lists.

 - CastingAbout is a separate but related subscription ($9.95/mo or $48.95/year).
 It isn’t a submission service, but does tell you the production status of shows, what CDs are casting it, and their addresses.
 Super useful for target marketing!